 If stress is particularly bad making it difficult to work, a professional diagnosis of that mental issue is necessary.
 With physical injuries it is often obvious that an injury is impairing an employee’s ability to perform their work.
 With mental health issues, showing the nexus can be more challenging.
 In order to be compensable, the injured worker must present medical evidence supporting the causal relation between the work incident and the mental health condition.

 If you are experiencing such a high level of stress related to work that you cannot function, you may be entitled to workers’ compensation benefits.
-Because these claims are often difficult to prove it is critical that you obtain a certified workers compensation attorney.
+Because these claims are often difficult to prove, it is critical that you get legal help from a certified attorney specialized in workers compensation.
 I am committed to helping employees understand their rights and get the benefits that they are entitled to under the law.
 To learn more you can schedule a free claim review by contacting the office by phone or reach out online.